oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 - Install the sample application and set up your development environment
 - Build the SCIM Interface in the Todo sample app and test it with Postman

-{% img blog/scim-workshop/scim-diagram.jpg alt:"Diagram of SCIM workflow" %}{: .center-image }
+{% img blog/scim-workshop/scim-diagram.jpg alt:"Diagram of SCIM workflow showing the Identity Provider requests the SCIM server with GET, POST, PUT, and DEL user calls and the SCIM server responds with a standard SCIM interface" width:"800" %}{: .center-image }

 SCIM is implemented as a RESTful API.
 It uses `Create`, `Read`, `Update`, and `Delete` endpoints.
 The endpoints required by the SCIM spec are: